feminist-ai/training-feminist-llms/README.md

 If we don't have enough submissions, it could be that we cannot properly train a model.
 We will make sure to inform all contributors as the process gets closer and will delete any unused data that is not explicitly confirmed to be saved for future events.

+Note on machine learning and our world: Feminism is too diverse and complex to ever be truly represented by a series of cool math equations.
+This work isn't meant to replace amazing research and work on proving that point!
+It is meant to increase visibility, hold space and spark conversation about the intersections of feminism and what we today call AI.

 #### I'm interested, how do I contribute?

-If the number of files you have is large, please [contact us via email](mailto:info@probablyprivate.com) to arrange file transfer.
+If the number of files you have is large, please [contact us via email](mailto:organizers@feministai.party) to arrange file transfer.
 If you have a small amount of files or only want to contribute a small amount of texts, please [use this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScRQV4Kx5L_bPrO0QT-2jd2aUkDWYZd_77_z1YcD3oglvF8qA/viewform?usp=header).